 So, making your Shopify store multilingual means selling to all the potential customers you exclude by having your store exclusively available in your native language.

 Convinced now?
 Hopefully you are.
 Of course, that doesn’t change that fact that making your store multilingual may seem difficult.
 No worries—we’re going to go over the easiest way to accomplish this.

-Choose the languages that you want your website to be translated into.
+Choose the languages that you want your Shopify site to be translated into

 First, you need to understand which markets you want to target.
 And to do so, Google Analytics is your friend.
 It’s the most-used analytics tool in the world and will help you better understand your traffic.

 Go on your Google Analytics Dashboard > “Audience” > “Geographical Data” > “Language”, and you will get to a screen that looks something like this:

 You’ll probably want to translate your Shopify site into your users’ most-used language(s), which Google calculates based on their existing language data for the web-surfers viewing your page .
 Of course, your ultimate choice should depend on some other parameters:

 - Do you know the languages you want to translate your Shopify store into?